Help | About | Suggestions | Alms | Chat [0] | Users [0] | Log In | Join

 Before my birth myself flourished and will again past my pseudo death Beauty and Good demand it so for they are bastions strong as reason Easy to honor the dove hard to extol the rat Easy to admire DNA and hate uranium 238 Beautiful and Good Ugly and Bad I believe I know the difference For I live not alone by reason but by knowledge of Beauty and Good Thus I surpass the waypoints— birth and death with God who creates Beauty and Good demand it

-Up the ladder: Happy birthday to myself
+Up the ladder: Ode to the Bun

 You must be logged in to leave comments.
 Vote: